alexandrebrg/RageMP-Gamemode-Cops-Robber/README.md

   - Custom their car
   - Use teleporters
   - Withdraw / deposit from ATM
+  - Buy a vehicle from physics car shop
 4. What admins can do
   - Create a temporary vehicle
   - Create a vehicle